curious-containers/cc-jupyter-service.github.io/README.md

 The downside is that the python package is installed every time you execute the notebook.
 Also this does not work, if you want to install software not based on python.

 **Option 2:** The more sophisticated approach is to build your own docker image.
 Afterwards you can choose this image by selecting "Custom Docker Image" and specifying your image tag.
 To make a docker image work under CC-Jupyter-Service there are some requirements.
-Read [TODO](#) for more information on how to build your own docker image for CC-Jupyter-Service.
+Read [this](#Build your own docker Image) for more information on how to build your own docker image for CC-Jupyter-Service.

 ### GPUs
 For machine learning applications or image processing it is sometimes useful to use GPU-acceleration.
 For this purpose you can require one or more GPUs by clicking on the Plus-Button under GPUs.